aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/mlst-resources/_index.md

 Welcome to the in-depth tutorial on handling MLST (Multiple Layer States) Resources in Aspose.PSD for .NET.
 Aspose.PSD for .NET is a powerful library that provides extensive capabilities for working with Photoshop files.
 In this tutorial, we'll focus on the support of MLST Resources, offering a low-level mechanism to manipulate layer states efficiently.
 ## Prerequisites
 Before we delve into the tutorial, make sure you have the following prerequisites in place:
 - Aspose.PSD for .NET Library: Ensure you have the library installed.
-If not, you can download it from the official [Aspose.PSD for .NET download page](https://releases.aspose.com/psd/net/).
+If not, you can download it from the [Aspose.PSD for .NET download page](https://releases.aspose.com/psd/net/).
 - Document and Output Directories: Set up your document directory (`baseDir`) and output directory (`outputDir`) in the provided code.
 ## Import Namespaces
 In your .NET project, include the necessary namespaces to work with Aspose.PSD: